pyscript/pyscript/docs/guides/http-requests.md

 ```

 ## Explanation
-### `py-env` tag for importing our Python code
+### `py-config` tag for importing our Python code
-The very first thing to notice is the `py-env` tag.
+The very first thing to notice is the `py-config` tag.
 This tag is used to import Python files into the `PyScript`.
 In this case, we are importing the `request.py` file, which contains the `request` function we wrote above.

 ### `py-script` tag for making async HTTP requests.